About

 Andy Holliday

 Andy is a native of Nashville.
 He graduated from Lipscomb University in 1992 with a degree in Communications.
 He has been in the insurance business since his graduation in 1992.
-He spent his first two years as a multi-line claim specialist and has spent the last 25 years as an agent.
+He has spent the last 30 years as an agent and became the owner of Church & Associates in 2025.

-Andy met his wife Jennifer in high school, and they married in 1991.
-They have been blessed with two children- Katie Weber, now married and living in Nashville and, Drew, a junior at his alma mater of Lipscomb University.
+Andy and his wife Jennifer married in 1991.
+They have been blessed with two children- Katie Weber, now married and living in Nashville and, Drew, a CPA at LBMC.
+They also have 2 grandchildren- Rosie & Noah.

 Andy is actively involved at his church with the youth ministry program as a youth deacon and summer camp director.
-He is also actively involved in the Path of Hope foundation as part of his Honduras ministry, which supports the education of young girls in the Mateo community and builds homes in impoverished communities.
+He is also actively involved in the Path of Hope foundation as part of his Honduras ministry, building homes in impoverished communities.